Mohawk Girls (TV series)

-Mohawk Girls is a comedy-drama series developed by Tracey Deer based on her 2005 documentary Mohawk Girls.
+Mohawk Girls is a Canadian comedy-drama series developed by Tracey Deer based on her 2005 documentary Mohawk Girls.
 The program premiered on OMNI Television and on APTN in the fall of 2014 and entered its fourth season in 2016.
-It is available for streaming on CBC Gem and it was picked up by Peacock streaming service in 2021.
+It is available for streaming on CBC Gem and it was picked up by the Peacock streaming service in 2021.

 Deer describes the series as "Sex and the City for the Native set".

 Development and production

-At age 17, Tracey Deer had met Brittany LeBorgne and Heather White while working as their camp counsellor and told them that one day she would create a TV show for them to star in.
+At age 17, Tracey Deer had met Brittany LeBorgne and Heather White while working as their camp counselor and told them that one day she would create a TV show for them to star in.
 In 2005 she created a documentary film, Mohawk Girls, which in 2010 she developed into an outline for the television series, and created a pilot.

 In 2012 the show was greenlit for development.
 Kaniehtiio Horn, who played Bailey in the pilot, was replaced by Jennifer Pudavick when the filming of the first seven episodes began in Montreal, under Deer's direction.
 On February 18, 2014, well before the first season had premiered, six more episodes were approved.